polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 password, and will exchange the default invocation to **[crypto.password.verify]**, without requiring code changes of any sort - In addition to that you'll have to provide your LDAP path with the above `ldap` key.

-**Notice** - You'll have to somehow bring the NuGet package int your project, which you can do checking out the [package's NuGet project](https://www.nuget.org/packages/magic.lambda.ad-auth/) page.
+**Notice** - You'll have to somehow bring the NuGet package into your project, which you can do checking out the [package's NuGet project](https://www.nuget.org/packages/magic.lambda.ad-auth/) page.

 ## Project website